dougct/predictability/README.md

 # Estimating Predictability in Human Mobility

-This repository contains a library that computes several metrics related to individual human mobility.
+This repository contains a library that computes several metrics related to predictability of individual human mobility.

 ## Usage